Asian Noodle Bowls are quick, tasty, and will satisfy your craving for takeout in 30 minutes. Slurpy and savory — they are a treat!

 - Pre-soak rice noodles according to package directions.
 In a small bowl combine tamari, brown sugar, chili garlic sauce, and fresh ginger then stir to combine and set aside.
 Whisk eggs and sesame oil together in a small bowl then set aside.
 Pat shrimp dry between layers of paper towels then set aside.

 - When rice noodles have 10 minutes left to soak, heat 1/2 Tablespoon oil in a large wok or skillet over medium-high heat.
-Add half the shrimp, season with salt and pepper, and then saute until cooked through, 30 seconds to 1 minute on each side.
-Remove to a plate then heat another 1/2 Tablespoon oil in the wok, saute remaining shrimp, and then add to plate.
+Add half the shrimp, season with salt and pepper, then saute until cooked through, 30 seconds to 1 minute on each side.
+Remove to a plate then heat another 1/2 Tablespoon oil in the wok, saute remaining shrimp, and then add to the plate.

-- Heat 1 Tablespoon oil in the wok then add zucchini and carrots, season with salt and pepper, and then stir fry until just barely crisp-tender, 2 minutes.
+- Heat 1 Tablespoon oil in the wok then add zucchini and carrots, season with salt and pepper, and stir fry until just barely crisp-tender, 2 minutes.
 Add the garlic and half the green onions then stir fry for another 30 seconds.
 Push the vegetables to the sides of the wok to create a well in the center then add the egg and sesame oil mixture.
 Let sit for 30 seconds then scramble, and then mix to incorporate into the vegetables.

 So glad I found your blog!